mozilla/shield-studies-addon-utils/README.md

 ## Testing overview: `npm run test`

-(If you are looking for ideas about QA for your study addon, see the FAQ.)
+(If you are looking for ideas about QA for your study add-on, see the FAQ.)

 Goal: Use `webdriver` to exercise the `browser.study` API to prove correctness.